ChinaiArman/GarmentRecognitionAPI/README.md

     return jsonify("Hello World")
     ```

-4. Deploy the server to the cloud platform of your choice.
+4. Deploy the server folder to the cloud platform of your choice.

 ### Swagger UI Deployment (only for the UI)